YardenHodeda/Heart-Project-Report/Final Report.md

 4. Third of the people with heart diseases in the survey also have diabetes and 18% of them have skin cancer and asthma.

 ## About The Process
-I downloaded the dataset from Kaggle (Link) and imported it into MySQL Workbench.
+I downloaded the [dataset from Kaggle](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease) and imported it into MySQL Workbench.
 After making sure all the data was properly imported, I started to run queries within the workbench to explore the data and to find out if there are interesting points that I might find.
 After the exploration I decided to create the tables I needed to answer my questions and I exported them to a CSV file.
 The tables were now imported to Power BI, and I started to make a dashboard to visualize the data and to present it neatly.

 ## Question 1 - What is the distribution of people with heart diseases based on gander?
 As we can see in the pie chart 58.96% of people with heart diseases are men and 41.04% of people with heart diseases are Women.
 It is a 3:2 ratio which means that if you are man, you are more likely to have a heart disease compared to a woman.